 Public Peering Consultations

-Over the 20 years LINX has existed, it has fulfilled its mandate to keep traffic local to the UK.
-Over the last 20 years the internet has evolved and access speeds have increased.
+The LINX mission has always been to keep traffic local.
+Over the years the Internet has evolved and access speeds have increased.
 The definition of what local means has also needed to be redefined.
 Responding to this challenge LINX has consulted with network operators all round the UK about enabling networks to publicly peer outside of London.
-We have called this the local peering initiative.
-Detailed information about past and future consultations.
+Read more about regional peering with our regional peering strategy document.